 It's the first image-driven shopping website and app of its kind.
 Retailers that feature on the tool include Topshop, New Look, Gap, and even department stores such as Selfridges and House of Fraser.
 E-retailers also feature, including the likes of ASOS and Boohoo.

 The app allows you to make purchases directly, or to save items you like the look of to get alerts on when it goes on sale.
 It's an inventive way of bringing fashion back to its routes of being visual and allows consumers to harness the power of tech to find the perfect product at the click of a button.
 Learn more about the brand and keep up with Snap Fashion on Twitter and Facebook.

 Vegan and cruelty-free shoes | Brighton | 2001

 Natalie Dean founded Beyond Skin after struggling to find both stylish and cruelty-free shoes.
 She wanted to marry luxury fashion with sustainability and achieved this by creating vegan shoes that are both ethical and beautiful.
-The result is a range of footwear made using 100% recycled PU vegan leather linings, designed in Brighton and produced in Spain.
+The result is a range of footwear made using 100% recycled PU vegan leather linings, designed in Brighton, and produced in Spain.

 Beyond Skin's current range of shoes includes a stunning selection of boots, heels, sandals and even a bridal collection.
 The business is on track to use 100% recycled or fully sustainable materials across its full range of products by 2025.
 You can view Beyond Skin's range of shoes on Instagram, and keep up with the latest from the business on Facebook and Twitter.

-If you've enjoyed this article, or want further insight into running an environmentally-conscious business within the UK, take a look at our Guide to Certified B Corporations, or article highlighting Fair Trade Principles.
+If you've enjoyed this article, or want further insight into running an environmentally-conscious business within the UK, take a look at our Guide to Certified B Corporations, or this article highlighting Fair Trade Principles.